 Even though the strongest winds blow around Tioman from November/December to February/March, i.e. during the North-east monsoon, windsurfing in this season is not really recommended unless you're a pro.
 Conditions during these months are nothing short of challenging.
-Think: 3 meter swell and rollers, along with howling winds coming in at 20+ knots.
+Think: 3 meter swell and rollers, along with howling winds coming in at 20-30 knots.
+It's also pretty wet, especially during December.

 Windsurfing Tioman - Come and get it!